preetgami/ecom-backend/README.md

 # ecom-backend
-# the website link 👇 used to be here
+If the link above doesn't work it's likely due to the free hosting subscription running out.

-But due to hosting fees I had to stop.
-I have the demos below.
+In that case view the video below to check what the website looked like!

 A full MERN STACK application created with react on the front end and node for the backend.
-It also had Stripe intergration for ease of checkout.
+Additionaly, I added Stripe intergration for ease of checkout.
 This is an ecommerce site that allows users to buy art.

 # Tech stack